 - On the other hand, the deadliness of the Equestrian Wasteland is (at least somewhat) offset by the fact that the heroes have access to magic, healing potions, Flight and such.
-Also, despite the ruined world Littlepip and her allies never find themselves struggling for basic resources like food or water.
+Also, despite the ruined world Littlepip and her allies rarely find themselves struggling for basic resources like food or water.

 - Nobody Dies: Australia is mentioned to be this post-Second Impact.
 Nobody Dies: Six AIs One Continent takes place almost entirely there, and reveals why: the wildlife has severely mutated, so that even the sheep are enormous, carnivorous monsters (don't even ask about the platypi), the spiders and scorpions have become gigantic and sapient, the few humans left are either freakishly mutated or savages (or both).
 The sky is permanently covered in dark clouds that never rain, but constantly flash lightning.
 And there's a dormant Angel underneath the continent, which became the source of all this nastiness after Second Impact spread some of ADAM's body to the area.
 The Reego (AI spawn of Rei Ayanami with a great love of violence) are sent to make the place safe again... namely, by depopulating it.